cakehonolulu/cakehonolulu.github.io/content/linux-for-jaguar.md

 ## What in the tarnation is an Atari Jaguar?

-Released in North America in November of 1993, the Atari Jaguar promised to be the new cool kid in the block thanks to it's (Debatable) 64 bits of pure power.
+Released in North America in November of 1993, the Atari Jaguar promised to be the new cool kid in the block thanks to it's (Highly debated) 64 bits of pure power.

 <div style="text-align: center;">